camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/configuration/configuration.md

 ## Experimental configuration options

 You may have already noticed a special section of Zeebe's configuration templates titled `experimental`.
-This section refers to settings which are potentially not backwards compatible - in other words, any special configuration setting found there may or may not be dropped in any minor version.
+This section refers to settings which are potentially not backwards compatible - in other words, any configuration setting found there may or may not be dropped in any minor version.

 These settings are there primarily for incubating features and/or very advanced settings for which the team has not found